markbrutx/portfolio2025/README.md

   - Contact the author via email or Telegram.
   - Close all windows.
   - Display current time.
+- **About Me**: A bio modal with application opening capabilities and a planned personalized video introduction.

 ### ðŸš§ In Progress

-- **Quick View for About Me**: A bio modal with application opening capabilities and a planned personalized video introduction.
+- **Loading Screen**: Implementing a seamless, Apple-style loading screen to ensure all elements are preloaded for a smooth user experience.

 ### ðŸ“Œ Upcoming

-- **Scrollable Window for Static Content**: Embed static landing pages for modular portfolios.
+- **Scrollable Window for Static Content**:
+- **Loading Screen**: A seamless loading screen to ensure all elements are properly preloaded for a smooth user experience.
+Embed static landing pages for modular portfolios.
 - **Creative Experience Section**: Redesign to showcase companies and projects creatively.
 - **Long-Term Projects**:
   - **Light Novel Reader**: Release a demo and link it in the portfolio.